hernanborre/oneshot-hb/README.md

 git clone https://github.com/brendenlake/omniglot
 python load_data.py --path <PATH TO THIS FOLDER>
 ```
-Then you can run the jupyter notebook.
-If you used python2 to load the data, make sure you use a python2 kernel in your jupyter notebook and vice versa.
-It's also a good idea to make sure you're using the latest versions of keras and tensorflow.
+Finally you can run the jupyter notebook and search for the file "Dataset Loading.ipynb" to play with the data and load N-Shot dataset ready to use images!
 ```bash
 jupyter notebook
 ```